Authorities: No foul play in death of St. Joe's student in Bermuda

-The discovery of his body Monday was announced at a news conference after a day of searching that involved members of the 19-year-old's family, volunteers and local authorities.

-A local bar owner said while he didn't believe Dombroski was sober, he didn't believe the student was drunk at the time of his disappearance.
+HAMILTON, Bermuda --A U.S. student who died while visiting Bermuda for a rugby tournament died from an apparent fall and there are no signs of any foul play, police and a forensic expert said Thursday.

-Dombroski, of Media, Pa., was a member of the rugby team at Saint Joseph's University in Philadelphia and had come to Bermuda to compete in a tournament.
+Mark Dombroski, a member of the rugby team at Saint Joseph's University in Philadelphia, was last seen alive walking out of a restaurant-bar where his teammates had gathered after the tournament.

+The body of the 19-year-old Dombroski was found Monday after an intensive search of the island by local authorities, volunteers and his family.

+Forensic pathologist Christopher Milroy, a Canadian doctor who was brought to Bermuda to do the autopsy, said he concluded that the fall killed the college student.
+He declined to say whether Dombroski had alcohol or any medication in his system, saying such information would be part of the official autopsy report.

 ------